 2013 Ford Fusion Hybrid Review

-The Ford Fusion Hybrid is powered by a four-cylinder engine and electric motor that together produce 188 horsepower.
+The 2013 Ford Fusion Hybrid is powered by a four-cylinder engine and electric motor that together produce 188 horsepower.
 The Fusion Hybrid also has a continuously variable transmission.
 At 47/47 mpg city/highway, the 2013 Fusion Hybrid has some of the highest fuel economy ratings in the class.
-Test drivers love how quiet the hybrid powertrain is, noting that it is almost silent, even with the gas engine running.
+Auto writers love how quiet the hybrid powertrain is, noting that it is almost silent, even with the gas engine running.
 They say that the Fusion Hybrid has plenty of power from a stop and in city driving.
 Reviewers are divided on the car’s handling, with some saying the steering is light and the car is unwieldy, and others saying the steering is precise and the car is composed.
 The brakes are disliked for being too grabby.
 Automobile Magazine writes, "Although some aspects of this driving experience are unfortunately hybrid-like, the newest gas-electric Fusion has nailed the three most important aspects of a hybrid: fuel economy, fuel economy, fuel economy."

-The 2013 Fusion Hybrid’s redesigned cabin receives high marks for its roomy, comfortable seats and useful trunk that expands cargo space with a folding rear seat and pass-through.
+The Ford Fusion Hybrid’s redesigned cabin receives high marks from test drivers for its roomy, comfortable seats and useful trunk that expands cargo space with a folding rear seat and pass-through.
 Some reviewers think the interior design is attractive and upscale, while others think it’s boring and has some low-quality materials.
 The available MyFord Touch infotainment system continues to irritate auto critics, who think it is difficult to use and confusing.
 The Fusion Hybrid’s notable standard features include dual-zone automatic climate control, an auxiliary jack, satellite radio, Bluetooth, voice-controlled Sync with MyFord infotainment system, MyKey, which sets limits on young drivers, and eight airbags.
 The Fusion Hybrid can be equipped with features like lane departure warning with lane keep assist, adaptive cruise control, blind-spot monitoring, active park assist with forward sensing system, navigation, Sync with MyFord Touch, a rearview camera, backup sensors and rain-sensing wipers.

 - "Considering its impressive economy, beautiful exterior, sweet and easygoing personality, and reasonable $27,995 starting price, the 2013 Fusion hybrid is likely to be popular.
 However, it looks pretty much like any other Fusion from the outside, so if you're looking for a hybrid that shouts its environmental virtue to the world, get a Prius." -- Car and Driver